jinpavg/rnbo-unity-webgl/unity-tutorial.md

 And finally, as a word of caution, I'm using Unity 2020.3.x for the purposes of this tutorial.
 [Many things have changed](https://forum.unity.com/threads/changes-to-the-webgl-loader-and-templates-introduced-in-unity-2020-1.817698/) between 2018 and 2021 in terms of how Unity exports and compresses code for its WebGL builds.
 Some of what I describe in this tutorial may not work with a Unity 2018.xx version, or might require adjustment.
 In addition, there are some active Unity bugs regarding compression of WebGL Build files that may be fixed after the writing of this tutorial.

 ## Appendix II: Samples and Presets

-# Using RNBO for generative audio in your Unity WebGL game

-## Part 2: Samples and Presets

 In our generative game audio design journey, we will likely want to trigger samples or perhaps switch between several of our RNBO device presets based on game state.